andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 Then right before the first performance Mark adds another variable.

-"Andy, I know we haven't practiced this but I want you to grab the spear from Cate and you'll carry it offstage."
+"Andy, I know we haven't practiced this but I want you to grab the spear from Cate and carry it offstage."

+Sure thing, Mark, let's just throw a last minute curveball to the only dancer with absolutely no dance experience who'd be more comfortable hitting a *literal* curveball.
+No way that could possibly end up in disaster.

+"Yeah, no problem," I say with a false confidence that hopefully hides the fact that it's at the very least a small problem.

-Sure thing, Mark, no way that could *possibly* end up in disaster.
-So I practice the spear handoff a few times with Cate, a move that requires a pirouette in the opposite direction of what we've been practicing the last couple weeks.
+So I practice
+the spear handoff a few times with Cate, a move that requires a pirouette in the opposite direction of what we've been practicing the last couple weeks.
-And a last minute scribble on my spreadsheet.
+And of course a last minute scribble on my spreadsheet.

 <h4 class="article-subheader">Opening Night</h4>